New York burger joint Black Tap makes Texas debut in Dallas

 Dallas is getting a new burger joint, this one from New York.
 Called Black Tap Craft Burgers & Beer, it's a global burger chain owned by husband-and-wife Chris Barish and Julie Mulligan, expanding within the United States.

-That includes Dallas' Victory Park, at 2475 Victory Park Ln. #120, which seems to be on the ground floor of the new Victor Dallas residential building, where it will open in late 2022, serving burgers and so-called world famous CrazyShake milkshakes.
+That includes Dallas' Victory Park, at 2475 Victory Park Ln. #120, on the ground floor of the new Victor Dallas residential building, serving burgers and so-called world famous CrazyShake milkshakes.
 It'll be a debut not only for Dallas, but Texas, as well.

 "With the city booming and continual demand from our fans for a Texas location, it’s the perfect time for us to open," Barish says in a release.